pythonwithalex/mynotes/Javascript/operators.md

     true && true && false
     // false

-When your expressions involve one ore more non-booleans, the value returned is the last truthy or true value on the right if any truthy values are present.
+When your expressions involves one or more non-booleans, the value returned is the last truthy or true value on the right if false is not present.
 Otherwise the expression evaluates to false.

     'cat' && 'dog' && 'bear'